opendistro/for-elasticsearch-docs/docs/elasticsearch/snapshot-restore.md

 ---
 layout: default
-title: Snapshot and Restore
+title: Take and Restore Snapshots
 parent: Elasticsearch
 nav_order: 4
 ---

-# Snapshot and restore
+# Take and restore snapshots

 Snapshots are backups of a cluster's indices and state.
 State includes cluster settings, node information, index settings, and shard allocation.